 Geography is both a natural science (because it deals with the physical environment) and a social science (because it is concerned with the distribution of cultural phenomena).
 The demand for geographers has grown with the increased concern over our environment.
 The geographer is challenged to interpret the constantly changing physical and human landscapes.

-Do you like to work outdoors?
-Are you committed to understanding and improving our environment?
-Are you interested in an holistic understanding of the natural and social sciences?
-Do you have enthusiasm for research and the ability to organize and interpret data?
-Would you like to share geographic information by teaching, writing, and research to improve the earth as a home for humankind?
-If you do, then a career in geography may be for you.
+Students who like to work outdoors, are committed to understanding and improving our environment, and are interested in a holistic understanding of the natural and social sciences should consider studying geography.
+Our graduates are enthusiastic about research and the ability to organize and interpret data, and they like to share geographic information by teaching, writing, and research to provide for a sustainable earth.

-The Geography bachelor of science program enables students to study three different tracks of interest: land use, human-environmental studies, and Geographic Information Systems (GIS)/cartography.
-All majors must have 13 credit hours of courses that give a general overview of geography and then 18 credits of course work in one of the three areas of interest.
+All these majors share a 13-credit core of courses that give a general overview of geography and then an additional 18 credits of coursework in one of the three areas of interest.

-The bachelor of science degree in geography at Shippensburg University prepares graduates for a wide range of employment opportunities.
-Some examples are industry, consulting firms, federal, state, and local governmental agencies, as well as in higher levels of education.
+The Bachelor of Science in geography at Ship prepares graduates for a wide range of employment opportunities.
+Some examples are, consulting firms, federal, state, and local governmental agencies, as well as in higher education.
 Many employment opportunities are available for individuals trained in environmental planning, geographic information systems, cartography, remote sensing, and computer mapping.

 The bachelor of science in education degree programs prepare students for teaching in the middle school, junior high, and senior high levels.
 Because many elementary and high school programs have added or strengthened geography courses, the demand for good geography teachers has increased.

 Most geographers eventually work in four basic career fields: business, government, planning, or teaching.
-A strong internship program and alumni network have been developed to assist majors in the job selection process.
+A strong internship program and alumni network has been developed to assist majors in the job selection process.
 Over the past 20 years we’ve assisted thousands of students in landing quality internships and jobs in the environmental field.

 - County planning organizations — Franklin County Planning Commission and Tri-County Planning Commission